 Peaches and nectarines are the same fruit, like fraternal twins.
 The only difference is that peaches have fuzzy skin (trichomes) and nectarines are smooth skinned.
 This difference is due to a recessive gene, the same way blue eyes or red hair occurs.
 Peaches are in the rose family, members of the Prunus genus, all of which produce fruits called drupes.
 This makes them cousin to almonds, apricots, cherries, and plums.
 Peach trees are in a group of plants that use specialized cells for storage, manufacturing, and as weapons.
 These cells are called idioblasts.

 Standard peach trees can grow 25 to 33 feet tall and 25 feet wide, if you let them.
 For the best productivity and tree health, it is better to keep them pruned to 15 feet by 15 feet.
-Dwarfs will grow to 6 feet.
+Dwarfs can reach 8 to 10 feet.
 Most peach trees in Maine only live 7 years, while California peach trees live 12 to 20 years.

 Peach trees and chill hours